 Macro Recipes

-When writing SmartCAM macros, there are a few activities that you often encounter.
-For some of these activities it is not always obvious how to accomplish the task.
+When writing SmartCAM macros, you often encounter a few activities.
+For some of these activities, how to accomplish the task is not always obvious.
 This Learning SmartCAM topic explains how to handle several of these tasks.

 Working With Process Models